Albertans have great pride in their province, and that’s likely why Alberta podcasts are growing in popularity.

-For those searching political commentary
+For those searching for political commentary

-The Daily, a podcast from The New York Times, is consistently near the top of most popular podcasts.
+The Daily, a podcast from The New York Times, is consistently near the top of the most popular podcasts.
 Alberta Advantage is, in many ways, Alberta’s version of that winning recipe.
-Each episode is only 30 minutes long, provides analysis and commentary on local and provincial politics in Alberta, and often with a left-wing point of view.
+Each episode is only 30 minutes long, and provides analysis and commentary on local and provincial politics in Alberta, often with a left-wing point of view.

 Alberta Advantage dives into the specifics of the political landscape here in Alberta, covering what might otherwise be missed in the news.
 Recently, they have gone over wildcat labour strikes, the history of Calgary and the Tsuut’ina people, and what it might look like for Canada to mobilize against the increasing threat of global warming.